Can Schools Diagnose Dyslexia? Understanding School vs. Private Testing

 letter tiles spell dyslexia

-Have you heard someone say “the school says they don’t diagnose dyslexia!”?
-It’s not uncommon.
-This blog post aims to demystify the processes schools use to recognize learning disabilities, the legal obligations they must fulfill, and how these efforts relate to medical diagnoses.
-We’ll explore why schools say they can’t “diagnose” dyslexia, how they still meet their obligations under the “Child Find” mandate, and if a medical diagnosis is necessary for an Individualized Education Program (IEP).
+Have you ever heard someone say, “The school says they don’t diagnose dyslexia!”?
+This is a common misunderstanding.
+This blog post demystifies how schools recognize learning disabilities, their legal obligations, and how this relates to medical diagnoses.
+We’ll explore why schools say they can’t diagnose dyslexia, how they still meet their obligations under the Child Find mandate, and whether a medical diagnosis is necessary for an Individualized Education Program (IEP).

 The Role of Schools in Identifying Learning Disabilities